School immunization rates in King County

 Washington state law requires children to be immunized against certain vaccine preventable diseases before attending a licensed childcare or school.

-When a high percentage of the population is vaccinated, it is difficult for infectious diseases to spread because there are not many people who can be infected.
-Even those who are not eligible for certain vaccines—such as infants, pregnant women, or immunocompromised individuals—get some protection because the spread of contagious disease is contained.
-This is known as "community (herd) immunity".
+When a high percentage of the population is vaccinated, infectious diseases have a harder time spreading.
+Even people who cannot receive certain vaccines, such as infants, pregnant women, and immunocompromised individuals get some protection when the spread of contagious disease is contained through immunizations.
+This is known as "community (herd) immunity."
 The immunization level needed for herd immunity ranges from 83 – 94%, depending on the disease.

-Find the level of immunization at a King County school
+Find immunization rates at a King County school

 The searchable maps below show the most recent immunization data reported by each school to the Washington State Department of Health (DOH).
-The size of each school dot represents the number of students enrolled and each school is color-coded based on the percent of students who are 'complete', which means they received required immunizations for their age/grade or have given proof of acquired immunity.
-This information is based on what schools report and might include errors.
-For example, an invalid dose of a vaccine might not be identified as such so the student is reported as 'complete' on required immunizations.
+The size of each dot represents the number of students enrolled in the school.Each school is color-coded to indicate the percent of students who are "complete" (i.e. fully up-to-date on required immunizations or have given proof of acquired immunity).
+This information is based on what schools report and may include errors.

 This map shows the location of all public and private schools with kindergartens in King County.
 The data are based upon the most recent immunization report submitted to DOH.
 Each school is color-coded based on the total percent of kindergartners who are 'complete', which means they received all the required immunizations for their age/grade or have given proof of acquired immunity.